Kathalysth/explorify/README.md

 Every line of code is in this repository except for the node_modules folder and the .env files where all the sensitive data should be.

-## I want to try the page but without signin up
+## I want to try the page but without signin up or buying anything

 You can try one of this test users if you wish:

 - laura@example.com pass: test1234
 - leo@example.com pass: test1234
+- loulou@example.com pass: test1234

+You can use a fake credit card number that will simulate a successful payment: 4242 4242 4242 On the rest of the inputs just complete with many 2.
+The name can be whatever you want.

 For security measures this are on "user" roles.
 If you want to try lead-guides permission contact me personally.